Luby's shooting: Aftermath

-An anti-crime bill was scheduled for a vote in the U.S. House of Representatives the day after the massacre.
-Some of the Hennard victims had been constituents of Rep. Chet Edwards, and in response he abandoned his opposition to a gun control provision that was part of the bill.
+An anticrime bill was scheduled for a vote in the U.S. House of Representatives the day after the massacre.
+Some of the victims had been constituents of Rep. Chet Edwards, and in response, he abandoned his opposition to a gun control provision that was part of the bill.
 The provision, which did not pass, would have banned some weapons and magazines like one used by Hennard.

-Families of deceased victims, survivors, and policemen received counseling for grief, shock and stress.
+Families of deceased victims, survivors, and policemen received counseling for grief, shock, and stress.

 The Texas State Rifle Association and others preferred that the state allow its citizens to carry concealed weapons.
-Democratic governor Ann Richards vetoed such bills, but in 1995 her Republican successor, George W. Bush, signed one into force.
+Democratic Governor Ann Richards vetoed such bills, but in 1995, her Republican successor, George W. Bush, signed one into force.
 The law had been campaigned for by Suzanna Hupp, who was present at the massacre; both of her parents, Alphonse "Al" Gratia and Ursula "Suzy" Gratia, were killed by Hennard.
 She later testified that she would have liked to have had her .38 revolver, but said, "It was a hundred feet away in my car."
 (She had feared that if she was caught carrying it she might lose her chiropractor's license.)
 Hupp testified across the country in support of concealed handgun laws, and was elected to the Texas House of Representatives in 1996.

 A pink granite memorial stands behind the Killeen Community Center with the date of the event and the names of those killed.

 Present site

-The restaurant reopened five months after the massacre, but closed permanently on September 9, 2000.
-In 2006, a buffet called "Yank Sing" occupied the former Luby's.
-The restaurant remains open as of June 2022.
+The cafeteria reopened five months after the massacre, but closed permanently on September 9, 2000.
+In 2006, a buffet called "Yank Sing" occupied the former cafeteria.
+It remains open as of October 2025.